BrownParticleAstro/Grav-Nav-RL-Multiplayer/README.md

 Brown CPFU Vers.
 8.28.25

-## A Fork of https://github.com/BrownParticleAstro/Grav-Nav-RL.git but includes multiship orbital environment & multiplayer game using authoritative server-client setup.
+A Fork of https://github.com/BrownParticleAstro/Grav-Nav-RL.git but includes multiship orbital environment & multiplayer game using authoritative server-client setup.

-This project simulates 2D orbital maneuvers using **Reinforcement Learning (PPO)** and provides a real-time multiplayer experience.
+This project simulates 2D orbital maneuvers via RL and provides a real-time multiplayer experience.
 Players can control their ships manually or deploy a trained AI model to compete for the longest survival time.

 ---